cs3org/OCM-API/IETF-OCM-MLS.md

 Commits can no longer be applied.
 The proposed OCM Journaling mechanism can be useful in this context.

+# Changes

+This section collects the changes with respect to the previous version in the IETF datatracker.
+It is meant to ease the review process and it shall be removed when going to RFC last call.
+The complete changelog is updated in the OCM-API GitHub repository.

+## Version 01
+* Following the introduction of IANA Registries in Version 06 of [OCM], all registry entries related to the `federation` share type have been introduced in this document.

 # References

 ## Normative References